meant-ion/TuringMod/README.md

 	- !title: returns the current title of the current stream to the chatroom

+	- !roulette: determines randomly if the asking user will be banned or not on chance

 	- !build: posts specs of my current computer build

 	- !attention: simple counting command for how many times I have lost my train of thought due to my ADHD